 Atwater’s research has since been boiled down to the 4-9-4 rule: Each gram of protein, fat, and carbohydrate provides, respectively, 4, 9, and 4 calories of energy.
 The United States Department of Agriculture (USDA) has used these figures for decades, tweaking them only to account for different qualities—such as the digestibility—of specific foodstuffs.

-2012, they found almonds were overstated by 32 percent, or 40 calories per serving.
-So you might not want to take nutrition labels at face value.
+In 2011, USDA researchers, with a grant from the nut industry, reported that the caloric value of pistachios had been overstated by 5 percent on the nutrition label.
+In 2012, they found almonds were overstated by 32 percent, or 40 calories per serving.
+So you might not want to take labels at face value.